Updated February 2026

 Browser Caching

 Browser caching can improve website performance by storing frequently accessed data on the user’s device.
-This makes the data available quickly and readily for future visits, reducing server response time and bandwidth usage.
+This makes the data readily available for future visits, reducing server response time and bandwidth usage.

-Plugins like Breeze or W3 Total Cache can automate browser caching to improve your website’s performance quickly.
+Plugins like Breeze or W3 Total Cache can quickly automate browser caching to improve your website’s performance.

 Use Content Delivery Networks

 A content delivery network (CDN) can improve your website’s speed by storing your site’s files on multiple servers worldwide.
-This allows users to access content from a server that is closer to them geographically, reducing latency and improving site performance.
+This allows users to access content from a server closer to them, reducing latency and improving site performance.

 Services like Cloudflare or Cloudways Cloudflare CDN offer various CDN options so you can find the right one for your website.
 Using a CDN can reduce page load time and overall website performance.